| Title: | Import, Assemble, and Deduplicate Bibliographic Datasets |

 coverage between databases.
 To streamline the process of importing,

-assembling, and deduplicating results, synthesisr
+assembling, and deduplicating results, synthesisr recognizes

 bibliographic files exported from databases commonly used for